Karasp1980/bunnyland/README.md

 ### Search and Filter

  The user can search all the posts listed by post title, username who posted it, category, location or keyword in the content.
+The filter category could also be used for Posts (not adoption posts) to filter posts by category: Tip, Help needed, Other

 ![Search filter](images/search.jpg)